faceyspacey/webpack-flush-chunks/README.md

 })
 ```

-**All options are optional** if you are rendering both your client and server with webpack and using the default
+**All options are optional** if you are rendering *both your client and server with webpack* and using the *default
-names for entry chunks.
-If you're rendering the server with Babel, only `rootDir` is required.
-Here are all possible
+names* for entry chunks.
+If you're rendering the server with Babel (and using the default entry names), only `rootDir`
-options:
+is required.
+Here are all possible options:

 - **before** - ***array of named entries that come BEFORE your dynamic chunks:*** A typical
 pattern is to create a `vendor` chunk.
 A better strategy is to create a `vendor` and a `bootstrap` chunk.
 The "bootstrap"